mbakker7/timml/docs/01concepts/elements/linesinks.rst

 2. :class:`~timml.linesink.HeadLineSinkString` is a string of head-specified line-sinks

-3. :class:`~timml.linesink.LineSinkDitch` is a line-sink for which the head is unknown and uniform and the total discharge is specified
+3. :class:`~timml.linesink.Ditch` is a line-sink for which the head is unknown and uniform and the total discharge is specified

-4. :class:`~timml.linesink.LineSinkDitchString` is a string of line-sink ditch elements.
+4. :class:`~timml.linesink.DitchString` is a string of line-sink ditch elements.

 5. :class:`~timml.linesink.CollectorWell` is a special line-sink representing a collector well with an arbitrary number of connected arms.